ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

         **Record Year: ASL surpass £8million sales turnover in 2022-23**

-        We are incredibly proud to announce our family Bolton business, has achieved yet another record-breaking result and for the first time surpassed 8 million pounds sales turnover.
+        We are incredibly proud to announce our family Bolton business has achieved yet another record-breaking result, and for the first time surpassed 8 million pounds sales turnover.

         It has been a challenging year as we have rapidly expanded in not only sales orders, but also the growth of the team which has reached a record of 90 people.

-        Here’s some highlights from the year:
+        Here are some highlights from the year:

         * Sales growth from £7M to £8M